 - Utilities including storage and resource manager are not intuitive

 - No integration with SQL developer with Enterprise Manager

-SQL Developer is entirely free of cost.
+SQL Developer is entirely free.

 8. IBM Informix.